Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Introduction

-To rectify this issue, our work proposes the following contributions. \begin{itemize} \item We derive the convergence rate of the zeroth-order gradient play to the strongly VS Nash equilibrium of a convex game using a one-point feedback as $O\left(\frac{1}{t^{1/2}}\right)$.
-This appears to be the best rate since it meets the known best bound in a subclass containing strongly monotone games given the same information setting. \item We consider a two-point feedback model, motivated by improvements achieved by two-point feedback in the optimization literature~\cite{Duchi2015}.
-By adapting our randomized gradient estimation approach, we improve the rate of convergence to the order of $O\left(\frac{1}{t}\right)$. \end{itemize} It is worth noting that due to the lack of strong monotonicity of the pseudo-gradient, we develop a new analysis approach to estimate the distance between the algorithm iterates and the Nash equilibrium.
-This approach is based on a particular property of the game pseudo-gradient in mixed strategies that we establish in Proposition~\ref{prop:strMon}.
+Summarizing the above, the problem of characterizing the rate of convergence of the iterates to the strongly variationally stable equilibrium under zeroth-order feedback to our knowledge was not addressed.
+Addressing this gap, our contributions are as follows. \begin{itemize} \item We derive the convergence rate of the zeroth-order gradient play to the strongly VS Nash equilibrium of a convex game using a one-point feedback as $O\left(\frac{1}{t^{1/2}}\right)$.
+This appears to be the best rate since it meets the known best bound in a subclass containing strongly monotone games given the same information setting \cite{drusvyatskiy2022improved, RechtNIPS2012, arxivTatKam_Feb2022}. \item We consider a two-point zeroth-order feedback model, motivated by the rate improvement achieved with the two-point feedback model in the zeroth-order optimization literature~\cite{Duchi2015}.
+By adapting our randomized gradient estimation approach, we also improve the rate of convergence to the order of $O\left(\frac{1}{t}\right)$. \end{itemize}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:problem} we formulate the problem of payoff-based learning and state the assumptions on the considered class of games.
 In Section~\ref{sec:procedure}, we detail the proposed payoff-based approach in the one-point and two-point setting for gradient estimations.
 In Section~\ref{sec:rate} we state the main result on the convergence rate of the proposed algorithm and provide its proof.
 Section~\ref{sec:simulation} presents a simulation of the procedure under consideration.
 In Section~\ref{sec:conclusion} we conclude the paper.